dewomser/hlp/contributions.md

 # Contributions
+## This is a fork of version https://github.com/bit101/version
 To add a tool and its version syntax, fork this repo, add your tool, and make a pull request.

 To add a tool to the list of tools, prefix the tool name with `tools_` and add the correct version argument.